-Prior to joining the Education Advisory Board, Dr. Attis was a senior director of policy studies at the Council on Competitiveness, a non-partisan organization of CEOs, university presidents, and labor leaders committed to increasing America’s economic competitiveness through innovation.
+Prior to joining the EAB, Dr. Attis was a senior director of policy studies at the Council on Competitiveness, a non-partisan organization of CEOs, university presidents, and labor leaders committed to increasing America’s economic competitiveness through innovation.
 He served as the deputy director of the council’s National Innovation Initiative and as a policy consultant on the National Academies’ Rising Above the Gathering Storm report.
 He also directed the research for the council’s flagship publication, the Competitiveness Index: Where America Stands, chaired by Professor Michael Porter of Harvard Business School, and performed research on the role of universities in regional economic development.

 Dr. Attis also spent time as a management consultant for A.T.
 Kearney, both in their general consulting practice and in their global business policy council.
 His work included business turnarounds, strategy consulting, information systems implementation, global risk assessments, economic development, and policy analysis.